EvgeniyaKuzmina/java-explore-with-me/README.md

-## java-explore-with-me
+# java-explore-with-me
-# Application where you can add different events and another users can become participant of these events.
+## Application where you can add different events and another users can become participant of these events.

+Spring Boot, Hibernate, Maven, H2, Lombok

 Application has three sides:
 1. public